irenezh1016/Project-Wildfire/README.md

 This project aims at providing insightful information from analyzing historical data and utilizing appropriate machine learning techniques to solve above problems.

 ## Finishing product:
-A web application that contains:
+A dashboard that contains:
 1)	Interactive page where users can select a state and view relevant statistical analysis and data visualizations on historical data.
-2)	Prediction of the causes and risks of wildfires.
+2)	Deatiled breakdown of wildfire causes.
-3)	Useful recommendations on future improvements and potential preventive measures.
+3)	Prediction of the causes and risks of wildfires.

 ## Structure of the project:
 ### Section I: Preparing Data